home-assistant/companion.home-assistant/docs/notifications/basic.md

 ### Chronometer Notifications

 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />
 You can create notifications with a count up/down timer (chronometer) by passing the `chronometer` and `when` options.
+This feature requires at least Android 7.0.

+Do note that the notification will not disappear when the timer reaches 0.
+Instead, it will continue decrementing into negative values.
+You may want to utilize [notification timeouts](#notification-timeout) or [replace the notification](#replacing-notifications) when the timer hits zero.

 - chronometer - true to enable chronometer mode
 - when - the timestamp to count up or down to (seconds since 01/01/1970)